 Progesterone is the Master Hormone in all women.
 It is the hormone responsible for balancing the activities of a woman’s 27 different estrogens.
-Once past puberty, the need to balance estrogen by achieving optimal progesterone levels, is foundational for a woman to enjoy good health & wellness.
+It is the hormone used by the body to make many other necessary hormones, including estrogen, allopregenalone & testosterone.
+Optimal progesterone levels, is foundational for a woman to enjoy good health & wellness.

 The journal Postgraduate Medicine, 2009 Jan;121(1):73-85, stated, in part:

 “Physiological data and clinical outcomes demonstrate that bioidentical hormones are associated with lower risks, including the risk of breast cancer and cardiovascular disease, and are more efficacious than their synthetic and animal-derived counterparts.

 Until evidence is found to the contrary, bioidentical hormones remain the preferred method of HRT.

 Of special concern is their relative safety compared with traditional synthetic and animal-derived versions, such as conjugated equine estrogens (CEE), medroxyprogesterone acetate (MPA), and other synthetic progestins.
 Bioidentical hormones have some distinctly different, potentially opposite, physiological effects compared with their synthetic counterparts, which have different chemical structures.

 Both physiological and clinical data have indicated that progesterone is associated with a diminished risk for breast cancer, compared with the increased risk associated with synthetic progestins.” link 1The bioidentical hormone debate: are bioidentical hormones (estradiol, estriol, and progesterone) safer or more efficacious than commonly used synthetic versions in hormone replacement therapy?